V-Sense/CPM_PF/README.md

 # CPM_PF
-Coarse to fine Patch Match + Permeability Filter: https://github.com/V-Sense/CPM_PF.
+Coarse to fine Patch Match + Permeability Filter: [Link](https://github.com/V-Sense/CPM_PF)

-This program can be used on a certain sequence of images, for example, one angular diminsion of a Light Field image.
+This code implements the coarse to fine patch [1] match followed by permeability filter described in [2].
+It can be used on video sequences to estimate optical flow as well as sequence of images extracted from light fields to estimate disparity [3].

+When using this program, please cite following papers:

+1. Hu, Y., Song, R. and Li, Y., 2016. **Efficient coarse-to-fine patchmatch for large displacement optical flow.** In *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition* (pp. 5704-5712).
+2. Schaffner, M., Scheidegger, F., Cavigelli, L., Kaeslin, H., Benini, L. and Smolic, A., 2018. **Towards Edge-Aware Spatio-Temporal Filtering in Real-Time.** *IEEE Transactions on Image Processing*, *27*(1), pp.265-280.
+3. Chen, Y., Alain, M. and Smolic, A., 2017. **Fast and Accurate Optical Flow based Depth Map Estimation from Light Fields.** In *Irish Machine Vision and Image Processing Conference (IMVIP)*.

 ## Usage